1technophile/OpenMQTTGateway/docs/use/ble.md

 ## SwitchBot Bot control (available with HA discovery)

 SwitchBot Bot devices are automatically discovered and available as a device in the Home Assistant Settings menu.
+The following commands are supported:
+* Press
+* On
+* Off
+* Up
+* Down

 ::: tip
 If the SwitchBot mode is changed the ESP32 must be restarted.